blockblockdata/medalla-data-challenge/a001/the_ethereum_2_beacon_block_data_schema_and_visual_documentation.md

 Beacon chain is at the center of the Ethereum 2.0 network.
 Understanding the beacon chain is a critical step for any organization, team, or individual who plans to develop applications on Ethereum 2.0 or interact with it at code level.
 Specifically, the article holds the magnifier on the beacon chain block,

-As of October 2020, Ethereum 2.0 is being tested on the Medalla testnet, which is to run for about three months, as well as other testnets that run over few days.
+As of October 2020, Ethereum 2.0 is being tested on the *Medalla testnet*, which is to run for about three months, as well as other testnets that run over few days.
+This article provides a user-friendly introduction to Ethereum 2.0's Beacon Block and the data therewithin, through interactive 3D visualization, data schema diagram, and zoomable presentations.
+While the descriptions and visualizations illustrate the concepts and data within Ethereum 2.0 Phase 0, the visualization methods, tools, and presentation styles are designed to serve as an example of how such information can be communicated for any current or future blockchain to orient blockchain developers and data scientists.

 ## Beacon Chain and Beacon Block
 Before understanding of the data within the beacon block, we find it essential to share how it fits within Ethereum 2.0's architectural design.
 Drawn based on a 2D illustration of Ethereum 2.0 architecture by [Hsiao-Wei Wang](https://docs.google.com/presentation/d/1G5UZdEL71XAkU5B2v-TC3lmGaRIu2P6QSeF8m3wg6MU/edit#slide=id.p4), Figure 1 illustrates the beacon chain in relation to the other chains in Ethereum 2.0.
+An excellent list of definitions for the various Ethereum 2.0 terms are provided by [Alethio here](https://medium.com/alethio/ethereum-2-a-validators-journey-through-the-beacon-chain-843f70aaab2e).

 <a href="https://grabcad.com/library/ethereum-2-0-blockchain-design-3d-visualization-v03m-1" target="_blank"><img src="./images/Ethereum-2.0-Sharding-System-Architecture.png" alt="Beacon Block Tables"></a>